 My wife and I woke early - not surprising as we went to bed fairly early yesterday evening.
 After a full breakfast in the hotel, we walked a few blocks to where the souvenir stores were and bought a few bits and pieces in each, probably being their first customers of the day.
 The most important item as far as I was concerned was a hat - I had considered bringing my Switzerland hat to Spain, but that seemed a little strange.
-I certainly did not want anything to do with Barcelona FC - most of the hats and shirts seem to bare their emblem - but I found a nice hat in beige with a tasteful B logo which seems well made.
+I certainly did not want anything to do with Barcelona FC - most of the hats and shirts seem to bear their emblem - but I found a nice hat in beige with a tasteful B logo which seems well made.

 Our first port of call was the Sagrada Família cathedral, which is only a few blocks away from our hotel (not by coincidence: when booking the hotel, I thought that we might as well be close to this emblem of Barcelona).
 I had bought tickets for this via the Internet in order to circumvent the huge entrance queue, and indeed we didn't have to wait at all.
 Looking at the cathedral the previous evening and in the morning, I had felt that this huge edifice (which is only about 60% complete!) seemed to be overdone, with all the ornate decorations.
 Maybe it's because I'm used to synagogues, which tend to simplicity.
 But when viewing from inside and especially from viewing the explanations of the two museums within the cathedral - the latter having a twenty minute film about the cathedral and how it was designed - I began to appreciate the design of architect Antoni Gaudi.